 The Pirani wire filament is typically operated in a balanced Wheatstone bridge circuit where one leg of the bridge is the Pirani filament and the other three elements of the bridge circuit balance and temperature compensate the circuit.

 The filament wire is maintained at a constant temperature and when the gas density changes and thereby thermal conductivity changes the energy required to maintain the wire changes accordingly.
 Consequently, the voltage supply to the Wheatstone bridge becomes vacuum pressure dependent and the measured bridge voltage can be converted to a pressure value.

-The Pirani gauge measures the thermal conductivity of the gas and therfore the measurement is dependent of the gas properties.
+The Pirani gauge measures the thermal conductivity of the gas and therefore the measurement is dependent of the gas properties.

-The Pirani working principle was modernized with MEMS (microelectromechanical system) sensor technology where the wire filament has been substituted with a resistor deposited on an ultra-thin silicon suspended diaphragm.
-The MEMS Pirani sensor technology offers superior performance compared to the traditional wire pirani and convection type vacuum gauges.
-The miniaturization of geometry, reproduceable semiconductor manufacturing processes, low operating temperature and options for improved temperature compensation all contribute to much better measurement performance.
+The Pirani working principle was modernized with MEMS (micro-electro-mechanical-system) sensor technology where the wire filament has been substituted with a resistor deposited on an ultra-thin silicon suspended diaphragm.
+The MEMS Pirani sensor technology offers superior performance compared to the traditional wire Pirani and convection type vacuum gauges.
+The miniaturization of geometry, reproducible semiconductor manufacturing processes, low operating temperature and options for improved temperature compensation all contribute to significant better measurement performance.

-The first commercially available MEMS sensor based heat-loss pirani transducer was introduced in 1993 by the Danish company Wenzel Instruments.
+In 1993 the first commercially available MEMS sensor based heat-loss Pirani transducer was introduced by the Danish start-up company Wenzel Instruments.

 For more information about the Sens4 SmartPirani™ visit the SmartPirani™ transducer product page.

 We are shaping the future of vacuum gauging

 Do you have questions or need help configuring the right products?